Belaire Counseling Services

 • The duration and frequency of symptoms

-• The frequency of counseling sessions (i. e. once a week versus once a month)
+• The frequency of counseling sessions (i.e. once a week versus once a month)

 • Your willingness to address issues and work on those issues both inside and outside of the counseling session

-Do you accept insurance?
+do you take insurance?

 Dr. Belaire is a provider for: